jarmandomtz/examples-terraform-repo/5jenkins/README.md

   - Start jenkins at chkconfig level using service (if instance restart, jenkins is going to start again)

 Steps for create Ansible playbook jenkins version
-- Create new jenkins.yaml on Ansible Playbook root indicating jenkins and nodejs as required roles to be executed.
-Not as a dependency for jenkins because jenkins does not require nodejs for run, are independent softwares
+- Create new jenkins.yaml on Ansible Playbook root path indicating jenkins and nodejs as required roles to be executed.
+Not as a dependency for jenkins role because jenkins does not require nodejs for run, are independent softwares
 - Create CF template using previous python troposphere script, call it jenkins-cf-template.py
 - Install library for create an instance profile "pip install awacs"
 - Change name and port of application: jenkins, 8080
-- Add an instance IAM Profile (how instance interact with AWS Services, EC2 instance IAM permissions without having to use access/secret keys)
+- Add an instance IAM Profile (how instance interact with AWS Services, EC2 instance IAM permissions without needing to have to use access/secret keys)
 - Add tropospher and iam sections on python troposphere script jenkins-cf-template.py
 - Create new role, assign it to the Instance profile, assign Instance profile to EC2 instance
+- Get CloudFormation template from Troposphere template
+- Create instance
+- Get the Jenkins password
+- Once instance created, enter to the web on "http://IP:8080" and paste the password

 ```js
 %> cat jenkins.yaml